sixty-north/eugeroic/README.md

 # Eugeroic

-Tools for keeping a computer awake.
+Tools for keeping a computer display awake.

 ## Installation